| Munafo's Marriage Initiation Ritual |

 After "journeying" for a period of time, the couple then walk toward each other and meet.
 This represents the formation of their relationship.
 Moving to the center of the circle reflects a symbolic achievement of balance by bringing their (almost certainly different) character strengths together.
 In the center of the circle, all eight personality attributes are felt with equal strength.
 The meeting occurs before the wedding.

-After all of this physical (things containing other things) and temporal (things occuring before other things) context is established, the ceremony itself proceeds along chronilogical lines: The ceremony outlined here contains elements used in many different cultures, arranged to follow the history of the couple
+After all of this physical (A surrounds B) and temporal (A precedes B) context is established, the remainder of the the ceremony proceeds along chronological lines.
+The ceremony outlined here contains elements used in many different cultures, arranged to follow the history of the couple —

 The Marriage